gurock/trcli/README.md

 > **Important usage notes:**
 > - We recommend using the `-n` option to skip creating new test cases due to the potential risk of duplication

-For more details, please refer to the [Automation workflows - Specification first](https://support.gurock.com/hc/en-us/articles/12609869124116) documentation.
+For more details, please refer to the [Automation workflows - Specification-first](https://support.gurock.com/hc/en-us/articles/12609869124116) documentation.

 Exploring other features